Parent & Family Guide to Off-Campus Study

 - Student conduct and disciplinary record

-Note that each program has its own eligibility rules and criteria including GPA, language prerequisites, and course prerequisites.
+Note that each semester and summer program has its own eligibility criteria, including, but not limited to GPA, language prerequisites, and course prerequisites.

 As your student explores programs, take note of eligibility requirements like GPA and language or course prerequisites.
 Your student's off-campus study adviser will also help them think through these requirements as they narrow down program choices.Academic Guidelines